socrata/dev.socrata.com/docs/authentication.md

 Users may use their username and password or an API key and secret pair to authenticate using Basic Authentication.
 Documentation on how to create and manage API keys can be found <a href="https://socrataapikeys.docs.apiary.io">here</a>.

-API Keys provide the following benefits:
+We recommend using API keys!
+They provide the following benefits:

 * Access Socrata APIs without the risk of embedding your username and password in scripts or code
 * Users on domains that require SSO (and thus without passwords) can access Socrata APIs